 Therefore it saves your money on either having to do a full upgrade or buying two chargers that are very low-powered and always charging the car slowly.

 Safety Certified and Warranty

 The JuiceBox is safety certified.
 It’s UL listed.

 The JuiceBox comes with a three-year warranty for normal residential use, which is pretty much the standard for quality electric car chargers.

 The JuiceBox charger is capable of charging any EV in North America, non-Tesla and Tesla vehicles (charge with a J1772-Tesla adapter).

 Overall, the JuiceBox 40 is a very cost-effective EV home charger.
-It costs $599 if you get a plug-in version on Amazon.
 The features of power share capability and NEMA 4X weatherproof rating highlight the charger.